 There are different types of dental braces, and depending on which one you choose, the costs will vary significantly.
 Your orthodontist will help you find the right one for your needs.

-There are a variety of reasons an orthodontist may recommend braces or orthodontic treatment (JADA, 2007).
-If your orthodontist has recommended braces for you, it is important that you familiarize yourself with the variety of types of braces that are available.
+There are a variety of reasons an orthodontist may recommend dental braces or orthodontic treatment (JADA, 2007).
+If your orthodontist has recommended dental braces for you, it is important that you familiarize yourself with the variety of types of dental braces that are available.

 Secondly, these broad classifications are further subdivided into types based on the materials used in the brackets.
 These materials can be metal, ceramic, plastic or a mix of the three (JADA, 2007).

 Still others classify dental braces more conventionally into three main types, namely: traditional metal braces, ceramic braces, and lingual braces.
 Regardless of what classification your orthodontist uses, each of these braces types all have their own benefits and drawbacks as the different kinds of dental braces are useful at addressing certain aspects.
 Some have different types of braces brackets which may be more aesthetically pleasing while others work faster and others are more affordable.
 The fact of the matter is when it comes to different types of dental braces for teeth it’s all a balance between aesthetics, price, and speed.

 While all three of the traditional types of dental braces such as lingual braces, ceramic braces, and traditional metal braces all have similar speeds, other types of corrective measures like Invisalign can be slower.
 However, it has a very high aesthetic value.
 So the best way to understand the different types of dental braces is to think about what will you need for your particular treatment?
 What can you afford?
 And how good do you want to look while you receive that treatment?
 With that in mind then, let’s take a look at the three major different types of dental braces and what they can offer.